-No gameplay was on display—as is now standard practice in Video Game Reveal Marketing 101—just a Pixar-like CG trailer starring a hardy female sand-warrior, a desert, some mean robots, and a sole friendly robot resembling a canine pal, at least until it sacrificed itself in a life-saving explosion that allowed the heroine to move the pup's blue core into the form of a larger proverbial iron giant.
+No gameplay was on display – as is now standard practice in Video Game Reveal Marketing 101 – just a Pixar-like CG trailer starring a hardy female sand-warrior, a desert, some mean robots and a sole friendly one resembling a canine pal, at least until it sacrificed itself in a life-saving explosion that allowed the heroine to move the pup's blue core into the form of a larger proverbial iron giant.

-Of course, Inafune's storied history at Capcom and the eclectic range of games he's put out with his own Japanese studio, Comcept, since 2012—some successful, some anything but—shows that he's capable of making whatever kind of game he likes.
-If the father of Mega Man (OK, co-creator), Onimusha, and the forthcoming Mighty No. 9, not to mention countless others, wants to make an exploratory adventure where you (I assume) interact with a cast of colorful robot characters in a presumably nonlinear-ish game about the relationships between man and machine, that sounds fine by me.
+Of course, Inafune's storied history at Capcom and the eclectic range of games he's put out with his own Japanese studio, Comcept, since 2012 – some successful, some anything but – shows that he's capable of making whatever kind of game he likes.
+If the father of Mega Man (okay, co-creator), Onimusha and the forthcoming Mighty No. 9, not to mention countless others, wants to make an exploratory adventure where you (I assume) interact with a cast of colourful robot characters in a presumably non-linear-ish game about the relationships between man and machine, that sounds fine by me.
 (And if he's working with some of the folks who helped make Metroid Prime, so much the better.)

 What I do know is that not knowing much about ReCore itself (those glowing cores play a big role with your robot allies, I'm told) put me in an interesting position when interviewing Inafune in Los Angeles, though he's no less fascinating when talking about concepts and philosophy.

-Keiji Inafune: So I guess there is a big theme that I've always sort of loved and craved and gravitated towards, and that is how to illustrate what we think of when we think of the end of humanity.
-And if you really think about it, aside from ReCore, when you watch zombie films, TV shows, or games, it is all about survival.
-And it is all about the potential of, OK, there are no more humans anymore, it's all "zombified."
-So [ReCore is] just a different way of expressing that theme—the same can be said about Lost Planet.
+Keiji Inafune: So, I guess there is a big theme that I've always sort of loved and craved and gravitated towards, and that is how to illustrate what we think of when we think of the end of humanity.
+And, if you really think about it, aside from ReCore, when you watch zombie films, TV shows or games, it is all about survival.
+And it is all about the potential of, okay, there are no more humans anymore, it's all "zombified".
+So, [ReCore is] just a different way of expressing that theme – the same can be said about Lost Planet.
 I also love Mad Max.